 With the abolition of Furnished Holiday Lettings (FHL) tax benefits from April 2025, Edinburgh's Airbnb and holiday let investors need to reassess their tax position.
 The city's new short-term let licensing requirements also create additional compliance burdens.

-Edinburgh City Centre Properties
+City Centre and Historic Properties

 The Section 24 mortgage interest restriction particularly affects Edinburgh landlords due to high property values and mortgage levels.
 Consider this example: